 Today's businesses are increasingly process driven.
-Ideally, all actions within an enterprise are explicitly defined as processes with the goal to improve control, flexibility, and effectiveness of delivering customer value.
-Additionally, business processes are oftentimes supported or even fully implemented by software applications [1].
+Ideally, all actions within an enterprise are explicitly defined as processes with the goal to improve control, flexibility and effectiveness of delivering customer value.
+Additionally, business processes are oftentimes supported or even fully implemented by software applications (zur Muehlen, 2004).
 In many cases, the business processes are turned into software such that they are hidden in the application's source code.
 However, there is a trend towards separating the main business logic from the functional code such that the resulting applications become more transparent and more flexible.
 The approach is to embed a so-called process engine into the application, which then executes process definitions representing the main control logic of the application.
 Functional code is then triggered from the process engine in accordance with the process definition.
-Such applications are called process-driven or workflow-driven applications [2, 3, 4].
-The main advantages of this approach are the fact that the application logic can be modified without re-compiling the application, even at runtime, the business logic is more evident, and monitoring features of the process engine can be explored.
+Such applications are called process- or workflow-driven applications.
+The main advantages of this approach are the fact that the application logic can be modified without re-compiling the application, even at runtime, the business logic is more evident and monitoring features of the process engine can be explored.

 Besides the trend towards process-driven applications, enterprises seek ways to benefit from resources available from computing Grids/Clouds, in particular in all those cases were parallel computing is required to guarantee fair performances.
-The development of grid applications is not an easy task, however.
-Grid architectures present peculiar features such as dynamicity, heterogeneity and non exclusive access to resources, that require substantial effort to be suitably handled; furthermore, this effort is in addition to the normal effort required to develop efficient parallel/distributed applications.
-Within the plethora of programming environments targeting Grids, GCM (the Grid Component Model developed within CoreGRID [5] and whose reference implementation has been provided by GridCOMP) [6]) supports Grid programmers in designing parallel/distributed grid applications.
-In particular, GCM provides pre-defined composite components modelling standard parallel/distributed computation patterns that users can instantiate just providing the components implementing the sequential computations involved in the parallel pattern.
-In addition, these pre-defined composite components implement proper autonomic managers that completely take care of non functional aspects related to application execution according to what is specified in user supplied contracts.
+Within the plethora of programming environments targeting grids, (the Grid Component Model GCM developed within CoreGRID Project (2007) and whose reference implementation has been provided by GridCOMP Project (2008)) supports Grid programmers in designing parallel/distributed grid applications.
+In particular, GCM provides pre-defined autonomic composite components modelling standard parallel/distributed computation patterns.

-In this work, we discuss a process-driven application, which makes use of GCM autonomic components to solve the problem of large-scale biometric identification[7], that has been developed as part of the activities of the Grid-COMP project [6].
-In particular, we discuss how process-driven application development exploits the autonomic features provided by the underlying Grid software as well as the results, experiences, and lessons learned during application development focusing on the integration of autonomic GCM components and the process-driven approach.
+In this work, we discuss a process-driven application, which makes use of GCM autonomic components to solve the problem of large-scale biometric identification, which has been developed as a part of the activities of the GridCOMP Project (2008).
+In particular, we discuss how process-driven application development exploits the autonomic features provided by the underlying grid software as well as the results, experiences and lessons learned during application development focusing on the integration of autonomic GCM components and the process-driven approach.

-The paper is organized as follows: Sec.
-2 introduces GCM and Behavioural Skeletons (BS), i.e. the autonomic composite components modelling notable parallel/distributed patterns within GCM.
-Sec.
-3 introduces the process engine used to implement the biometric identification application discussed in Sec.
-4 on top of GCM/BS.
-Eventually, Sec.
-5 discusses the overall results achieved and Sec.
-6 drafts the conclusions of the paper.
+This paper is organised as follows: Section 2 discusses related work with respect to the process-driven approach and autonomic Grid components.
+Section 3 introduces GCM and behavioural skeletons (BSs).
+Section 4 introduces the process engine used to implement the biometric identification application presented in Section 5.
+Eventually, Section 6 discusses the overall results achieved and Section 7 drafts the conclusions of this paper.